alexyangjie/mcp-server-multi-fetch/README.md

 You can use the MCP inspector to debug the server.
 For uvx installations:

 ```
-npx @modelcontextprotocol/inspector uvx multi-mcp-server-fetch
+npx @modelcontextprotocol/inspector uvx mcp-server-multi-fetch
 ```

 Or if you've installed the package in a specific directory or are developing on it:

 ```
 cd path/to/servers/src/fetch
-npx @modelcontextprotocol/inspector uv run multi-mcp-server-fetch
+npx @modelcontextprotocol/inspector uv run mcp-server-multi-fetch
 ```

 ## License

-multi-mcp-server-fetch is licensed under the MIT License.
+mcp-server-multi-fetch is licensed under the MIT License.
 This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.
 For more details, please see the LICENSE file in the project repository.